StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md

 {% hint style="info" %}
 For environments without internet access, also known as air-gapped environments, first follow [these extra instructions](./no_internet/download_prerequisites.md).

-Also make sure to follow the air-gapped instructions whenever those are present for a step.
+Also make sure to follow the air-gapped instalaltion instructions whenever those are present for a step.
 {% endhint %}

 1. [Create the namespace where StackState will be installed](kubernetes_install.md#create-namespace)